senekor/rust-workshop/final_project/src/web_app/where_next.md

 You get the point, it's a decent chunk of work.
 Don't worry though, I'll be there to help at every step!
-Just be prepared to spend some time on this fi you choose to accept the challenge.
+Just be prepared to spend some time on this if you choose to accept the challenge.